-David Livingstone arrived at Lake Malawi in 1895 whilst he was attempting to put a stop to the awful slave trades taking place.
-He returned in 1861 accompanied by seven missionaries who established a mission station in the southern area of the lake, but some contracted malaria and other various illnesses as well as suffered from conflict with slave-drivers.
+David Livingstone arrived at Lake Malawi in 1895 while he was trying to put a stop to the awful slave trade taking place.
+He returned in 1861 accompanied by seven missionaries who established a mission station in the southern area of the lake, but some contracted malaria and other various illnesses.
+They also had great conflict with slave-drivers.
 The surviving missionaries soon withdrew to Zanzibar.
-Livingstone came back again in 1866 as part of his journey to discover the source of the Nile.
-In 1869 he travelled north and was subsequently out of contact for almost two years.
-Found by journalist Henry Stanley on the banks of Lake Tanganyika in 1871, Livingstone was uttered the famous phrase from Stanley: “Dr Livingstone, I presume.”
+Livingstone returned in 1866 as part of his journey to discover the source of the Nile.
+In 1869 he traveled north and was subsequently out of contact for almost two years.
+Found by journalist Henry Stanley on the banks of Lake Tanganyika in 1871, Stanley uttered the famous phrase: “Dr Livingstone, I presume.”
 Livingstone then carried out his mission, eventually dying at a village called Chitombo in Zambia in 1873.

 Facilities: Shared Ablutions Please visit the website of the accommodation provider for a full list of the facilities offered

 Route: Central Lake Malawi to North Lake Malawi

 Included Highlight: Malawi Village Tour